dora-team/ask-dora/README.md

 1. Download the HTML pages and PDF reports from https://dora.dev/
 2. Upload the HTML pages and PDF reports to a GCS bucket
-3. Create the search and chat apps in
+3. Create search and chat apps in
    [Vertex AI Search and Conversation](https://cloud.google.com/generative-ai-app-builder/docs/introduction)
 4. Create unstructured data stores pointing to the GCS bucket
 5. Generate the embed codes for the search and chat apps